ecsuvd/ecsuvd.github.io/_posts/2017-04-18-HR_analysis_I.markdown

 My previously identified groups who left appeared clearer:
 1. Burnt-out group: satisfaction level < 0.11, number of projects > 2.5
 2. Unmotivated group: satisfaction level < 0.46, projects < 2.5, last evaluation (0.45, 0.57)
-3. Mysterious group: satisfaction level > 0.46, time spent in the company (4.5, 6.5), monthly hour > 214, last evaluation > 0.81
+3. Mysterious group: satisfaction level > 0.46, time spent in the company (4.5, 6.5), monthly hours > 214, last evaluation > 0.81

 # Mysterious group analysis
-As the reason of quitting for the mysterious was unclear I decided to focus more analysis on this group.
+As the reason of quitting for the mysterious group was unclear I decided to focus more on this group.
 I filtered the data of the group and looked into the statistical summary.

 {% highlight R %}